taras42/report_telegram_channels/README.md

 A script to easily report multiple telegram channels at once.
 Instruction:

 1. Install python3 on your PC (if you do this on Windows, check Add To PATH on installation)
+2. Download zip folder from github, unpack.
-2. Open cmd/terminal and install required dependencies (`pip3 install -r requirements.txt`).
+3. Open cmd/terminal got the unpacked folder and install required dependencies (`pip3 install -r requirements.txt`).
-3. You can specify channels manually using flags -c or --channels, or provide path to the .txt file where id of channels are stored with -f or --file flags.<br />Example with specifying channels manually (for api_id: 01234567, and api_hash: 0123456789abcdefghijklmnopqrstuw)
+4. You can specify channels manually using flags -c or --channels, or provide path to the .txt file where id of channels are stored with -f or --file flags.<br />Example with specifying channels manually (for api_id: 01234567, and api_hash: 0123456789abcdefghijklmnopqrstuw)
 ```shell
 python3 report.py 01234567 0123456789abcdefghijklmnopqrstuw "Propaganda of the war in Ukraine.
 Propaganda of the murder of Ukrainians and Ukrainian soldiers." -c @channel1 @channel2 @channel3 https://t.me/channel
 ```